 She is actively involved in the supervision and training of local and overseas surgeons, trainees, and medical students.
-In 2016, Dr Ch’ng will convene the 17th International Course on Perforator Flaps.
+In 2016, Dr Ch’ng convened the 17th International Course on Perforator Flaps.
 She is the Plastic Surgery Section Convenor for the 2018 RACS Annual Scientific Conference.

 - Australian Society of Plastic Surgeons (ASPS)

 - Australian and New Zealand Head and Heck Cancer Society (ANZHNCS)

 - Australia and New Zealand Melanoma Trial Group (ANZMTG)